ruishanteo/cheatsheets/notes/cs3213/cs3213-notes.md

 ### Software Requirements Documents

--   Or Software Requirements Specification (SRS)
+-   Software Requirements Specification (SRS)
 -   Goal of requirements definition
 -   May include both the user requirements for a system and a detailed specification of the system requirements
 -   Requirements change rapidly in agile methods: requirements are written incrementally as user stories